recaptime-dev/verify/lists/README.md

 # Entry Manifests Directory

-This directory is where we keep the source YAML files and stuff for our future npmjs package, to be possibly consumed by our app's server-side code in the future.
+This directory is where we keep the source YAML files and stuff for our future npmjs package, to be ~~possibly consumed by our app's server-side code in the future~~ used by the `@rtapp-verify/server` backend stuff.

 ## Install and Usage